FabricMC/fabric-docs/contributing.md

 ### Deployment {#deploy}

 The main website is hosted on [GitHub Pages](https://pages.github.com/), but PR previews are managed via [Netlify](https://www.netlify.com/).
+PR previews only render pages for the latest version.

 ### Local Setup {#local}

 If you want to preview your work locally before opening a PR, you can set up a copy of the project locally.
-You'll need [Git](https://git-scm.com/), [Node.js 22+](https://nodejs.org/), and [pnpm](https://pnpm.io/).
+You'll need [Git](https://git-scm.com/), [Node.js](https://nodejs.org/), and [pnpm](https://pnpm.io/).

 Assuming you've already [forked the repository](#label-new-content), you can clone your fork on your system: